Elie Lighthouse Things to do in the East Neuk of Fife

 Is Fife Worth Visiting?

-Here, you can explore the old fishing traditions, Scottish heritage, charming seaside villages and hidden beauty spots.
+Here, you can explore the old fishing traditions and hidden beauty spots.
 Going to the East Neuk of Fife is like being transformed back in time.

 Where does the East Neuk of Fife start?